Before the Bell: What every Canadian investor needs to know today

 Positive sentiment comes even as North Korea said it had completed a new missile test.
 State media said the new missile is capable of reaching the U.S. mainland.
 President Donald Trump responded by saying the U.S. would "take care of it."

 Also on the docket Wednesday will be an appearance by outgoing Fed chair Janet Yellen before the Congressional Joint Economic Committee, where she is expected to testify about the outlook for the U.S. economy.
+In prepared remarks, Ms. Yellen said a strengthening U.S. economy will justify a continued move toward higher interest rates.
+"The economic expansion is increasingly broad based across sectors as well as across much of the global economy," she said in her statement released ahead of her appearance before the committee.

 Globally, world stocks touched fresh highs, helped by reports that Britain and the EU had reached a tentative agreement to settle Britain's exit from the European Union.
+Treasury minister Liz Truss said Wednesday British negotiators are still working out a deal with the European Union.
 The news lifted the pound against the U.S. dollar.
 That pushed the FTSE into the red.
 Britain's blue-chip index was trading down about half a percentage point at last check.
 However, elsewhere in Europe, markets were higher with Germany's DAX advancing 0.97 per cent and France's CAC 40 rising 0.65 per cent.

 In Asia, markets shrugged off the North Korean missile test to finish mostly higher.
 Japan's Nikkei ended up 0.49 per cent at 22,597.20 with tech issues mostly higher.
 The Shanghai composite index was up 0.13.
 Hong Kong's Hang Seng ended down 0.19 per cent.